Welcome to our online course. 🙂

 Students already enrolled in my courses are also welcome to try to reach me at home by phone between 11am and 1pm Tuesdays and Thursdays (Pacific time) at 760.641.7029.
 (Note, I am only committing to being available on Wednesdays.)
 Since this is my home phone, please call me only during the proffered times.
 Thanks.

-We can arrange for phone or private online meetings at any other time if you’d like my input or help regarding your work in the course or if you have any concerns you need to address.
+We can arrange for phone or private online meetings via Zoom at any other time if you’d like my input or help regarding your work in the course or if you have any concerns you need to address.
 Or, if you’d just like to talk a bit informally, I’d be happy to meet you in the Chat Room of our course site or make arrangements to speak on the phone or via Zoom.
 If the above times don’t work for you, please send me a private message in Canvas and include your preference.
 If you’d like to arrange a phone or Zoom meeting, please include your phone number and three good times.
 Thanks.